Delivering progressive social action and leadership opportunities to young people across London

 How does it work?

-We will take groups of young people through three progressive stages, starting from where they are at, and challenging them to further their skills at each stage.
+We will train member organisations to take groups of young people through three progressive stages, starting from where they are at, and challenging them to further develop their skills at each stage.
 The stages are outlined here.
-Examples of projects below are taken from award winners from the inaugural year of City Leaders.
+Examples of projects below are taken from the previous year of City Leaders.

 After the Community Stage, youth workers will be able to nominate young people to join our summer leadership programme, called ‘Futures’.
-We work directly with a group of 20-25 young people who’ve shown the greatest commitment through the Team, Club and Community Leaders stages of the programme.
-These aspiring leaders take part in a three month leadership programme tailored to their needs and designed to help them learn about power and influence in London, understand themselves and how to work with others better and develop their own idea with the opportunity to lead on their own project or campaign.
+We work directly with a group of 20-25 young people who’ve shown the greatest commitment and leadership potential through the Team, Club and Community stages of the programme.
+These aspiring leaders take part in leadership programme, over the Summer, tailored to their needs and designed to help them learn about power and influence in London, understand themselves and how to work with others better and develop their own idea with the opportunity to lead on their own project or campaign.
 This year young people began creation of campaigns which have led to the Coming of Age projects with our Youth Board at London Youth

 I’m a London Youth member – how can I get involved?

 We are now recruiting for City Leaders 2022.
-To register your interest please apply using the button below by 4th March 2022 or to talk more about the opportunity, please contact Sophie Hewitt, Youth Action Delivery Manager – firstname.lastname@example.org
+To register your interest please apply using the button below by 4th March 2022 or to talk more about the opportunity, please contact Shaz Mert, Youth Action Delivery Officer – firstname.lastname@example.org